Skip to content

 What is the difference between ochoko and choko?

-Does masu really alter the taste of sake?
+Does masu alter the taste of sake?